ThanhAnPham/ThanhAnPham.github.io/_teaching/IP-teaching.md

 ---

 Part of a super team of teaching assistants for the courses of Image Processing I and II taught by Profs.
 Unser and Van De Ville.
-Mix of laboratory in image analysis, and more mathematical exercises on paper.
+Mix of laboratory in image analysis, and more mathematical exercises on paper (2017-2021).